-- Students in programs that require prerequisites and generally take longer than most programs. - Students who return after not having attended for two or more years. - Students in a dual degree program who can demonstrate they will complete both degrees within two semesters, as evidenced by the student's advisor. - Students who can demonstrate the degree will be completed in the following semester and must be verified by the individual student's advisor.
+- Students in a dual degree program who can demonstrate they will complete both degrees within two semesters, as evidenced by the student's advisor. - Students who can demonstrate the degree will be completed in the following semester and must be verified by the individual student's advisor.